Travels with V

 The early morning train takes us to Polonnaruwa, in the center of the island.
 It’s a long and bumpy ride on tracks in poor condition, sometimes we actually fear that the train will jump off the tracks.
 But after twelve hours we arrive in the town most famous for its temple ruins.

-The hotel manager lends us two bikes and we wheel of to the ruins, which are scattered around a big temple area.
-Here you’ll find a famous reclining buddha, stupas and “book-stones”.
+The hotel manager lends us two bikes and we wheel off to the ruins, which are scattered around a big temple area.
+Here you’ll find a famous reclining buddha, some stupas and “book-stones”.
 And lots of the endemic Ceylon makaks, monkeys with moptop hairdos.
 Most often they’re found where there are food stalls, often by the spots where trash is burned.
 They rummage through the ashes and often find something to chew on.

-But in Polonnaruwa we’re in for a big surprise.
+But in Polonnaruwa we’re also in for a big surprise.
 Our nice hotel manager asks us if we’d like to go on a safari the next day, to the national park Mineriya.

 – I’m sure you will see some elephants, the tour has an elephant guarantee, he says with a giggle.
 We say yes immediately and the next day we’re seated in a Land Rover driving around in the park.